dbmi-bgm/granite/docs/API.md

 The method *get_tag_value(tag, is_flag=False, sep=';')* returns the value from tag in INFO. *sep* is the tags separator used in INFO.

-If the tag is a flag set *is_flag=True*, the function will now return True or False instead.
+If the tag is a flag, set *is_flag=True*; the function will return True or False instead.

     tag_val <str> = vnt_obj.get_tag_value(tag)